Sayandeep-Pal/wedding-landing-page/README.md

 # Wedding Landing Page

 This is a simple wedding landing page built with React, Tailwind CSS, and Lucide icons.
 It features a hero section, services section, testimonials section, contact section, and a footer.
-The page is fully responsive and features a dark mode toggle.
+The page is fully responsive.

 ## Installation and Setup